Brown EFI Installation Guide

 Fuel Sending Unit w/Pump: First, Insert the fuel bulb and then bend the filter edges inward so the pump can be installed after the bulb.
 The pump should mount up and will need the ring attached to secure the sending unit.
 Remember to install a new rubber seal on the tank to sending the unit to prevent future leaks.

 Return Fuel Line Hole: You will need to drill a 3/4″ hole next to the factory hole for the return fuel line.
 This support beam is double-walled and will require a bit long enough to reach through.
-Be careful not to drill to far in and damaging the fuel tank.
+Be careful not to drill too far in and damaging the fuel tank.

 USE ONLY HIGH-PRESSURE EFI RUBBER LINE.
 All others will fail and when they do fail you will have pressured fuel spraying on the exhaust system.
 This is one of the last things you want to “Cheap out” on as you will lose your car and maybe something more valuable.

 Installing Engine Fuel Lines: The fuel lines to the TBIs are 1/4″ steel with double flare ends and connect to our fuel injector adapter.
 Normal amount of Torque is necessary to install the fuel lines to the Fuel “T” and normally tightened to where they will not leak.
 ALWAYS use Line wrenches and proper tools to prevent fuel leaks.
 The lines are pre-bent to accommodate routing, but can be bent slightly for ease of installation or customer preference.
 Fuel is under 58 lbs of pressure and leaks can ruin your day, so always think safety when working around fuel.

 Engine Temp Sensor: This is a thermistor type sensor that screwed into the shroud bolt location at #4 plug wire.
 Install this sensor before installing the TBI to permit routing and tighten to 15ft lbs.
 Route wires so they will not interfere with throttle body or TPS operation.
 This sensor can be removed and installed with the TBI in place, but will require a higher level of attention not to break or twist the wires.